 2. Figure out what you should pay first

 It makes sense to start paying the debt with the highest interest rate first.
 But if this will take you years to do, paying off a smaller debt much faster might give you the motivation to keep going.
-Try exploring a credit card calculator that will tell you how long it will take to pay off your credit cards, like this one from Time.
+Try exploring different tools such as a credit card calculator that will tell you how long it will take to pay off your credit cards, like this one from Time.
 Reducing the sheer number of creditors you owe will make finding help getting out of debt a significantly easier task.

 3. Layout your budget and track spending

-A good budget is everything when trying to pay down debt and come up with extra money.
+A good budget is everything when learning how to get out of debt and coming up with extra money.
 Actually sticking to that budget is even more critical.
 These finance tips can help:

-- Pad your budget to account for extra expenses that inevitably crop up during the month.
+- Pad your budget to account for extra expenses and things that inevitably crop up during the month.

-- Use a budget website or app like Mint or YNAB to keep you on track.
+- Use a budget website or apps like Mint or YNAB to keep you on track.

 - Try the debt snowball method.
 Once you pay off one debt, roll that money over into the next debt you want to pay off.